-1 Popula taking part Polog Durages of involvement Document Gilbail Speech & language therapy (SLT) student research dissertations: the Aphasia Research Collaboration (ARC) 5 People with aphasia 3rd Year student SLTs SLTs academic SLT staff molvolvement mentor 6 To be involved in doing research To learn about undertaking research as part of a team, and then individually to write up and submit a research dissertation.
+ACTIVITY People taking part Roles Purpose of involvement Resources Funding Speech & language therapy (SLT) student research dissertations: the Aphasia Research Collaboration (ARC) 5 People with aphasia 3 rd Year student SLTs Research active academic SLT staff Involvement mentor 6 To be involved in doing research To learn about undertaking research as part of a team, and then individually to write up and submit a research dissertation.
 To learn about doing research in collaboration with people with aphasia.
-To supervise students and to support people with aphasia becoming involved in doing research.
+To support people with aphasia becoming involved in doing research.
 To organise travel, parking and remuneration for people with aphasia.
 To support the involvement of people with aphasia who are new to research.
-The research dissertation is designed "to equip students with research skills and knowledge which will help them to engage in the culture of enquiry within their profession."
-Working with people with aphasia in research is designed to: extend students' existing knowledge of the lived experience of aphasia; and to equip them with insights, skills and knowledge through close collaborations.
+The research dissertation is designed "to equip students with research skills and knowledge which will help them to engage in the culture of enquity within their profession".
+7 Working with people with aphasia in research is designed to: extend students' existing knowledge of the lived experience of aphasia; and to equip them with insights, skills and knowledge through close collaborations.
 Accessible parking / taxis for people with aphasia.
 Accessible classroom space.
 Dissertation Handbook and learning materials as appropriate.
-Fortnightly team meetings in the Winter School funds: • academic staff salaries • travel and out-of-pocket expenses for people with aphasia lnvolvement mentor funded through an Associate Tutor contract with the School.
-Faculty and Schools Learning and Teaching Quality monitoring Practice Quality Assurance Framework (PQAF) meeting and action planning Faculty Experts by Experience Committee Schools of Health Programme and Module Review SLT Reference Group 8 Experts by experience, including people with aphasia and family members Faculty academic staff, including Experts by experience involvement Lead Faculty support staff To ensure that experts by experience involvement is producing optimum impact for student learning.
-To enable and support experts by experience involvement in committee and to review group work.
+Fortnightly team meetings in the Winter the Winter the Winter the Winter the Winter the Wi School funds: • academic staff salaries • travel and out-of- pocket expenses for people with aphasia Involvement mentor funded through an Associate Tutor contract with the School.
+Faculty and Schools Learning and Teaching Quality monitoring Practice Quality Assurance Framework (POAF) meeting and Experts by experience, including people with aphasia and family members To ensure that experts by experience involvement is producing optimum impact for student learning.
+To influence strategy and practice relevant to experts by experience involvement for education in the Schools of Health.
+To raise matters of concern regarding experts by experience involvement strategy and practice, and to address problems raised by Accessible parking / taxis for experts by experience.
+Accessible meeting Faculty and school funds: academic staff salaries travel and out-of- pocket expenses action planning action planning Faculty Experts by Experience Committee Schools of Health Programme and Module Review SLT Reference Group8 Fa, Fa To enable and support experts by experience involvement in committee and to review group work.
 To report to Faculty on experts by experience involvement.
 To assist the good running of meetings and help prepare documentation.
-To organise: travel & parking for experts by experience; remuneration for experts by experience; To influence strategy and practice relevant to experts by experience involvement for education in the Schools of Health.
-To raise matters of concern regarding experts by experience involvement strategy and practice, and to address problems raised by experts by experience, students, and faculty members.
-To act as ambassadors for experts by experience involvement in the schools of health.
-Supporting documents for students and people with aphasia.
-Recordings (video and / or audio) made and minutes taken.
-Accessible parking / taxis for experts by experience.
-Accessible meeting rooms.
-Minutes and Agenda paperwork.
-Faculty and school funds: • academic staff salaries • travel and out-of-pocket expenses for expense hy expenses for expense hy experience
+To organise: travel & parking for experts by experience: tranuersticn for experts by experts by experience, students, and faculty members.
+To act as ambassadors for experts by experience involvement in the schools of health. nooms.
+Minutes and Agenda paperwork. for experts by experience